Esri/project-delivery-scripts/README.md

 ## About

-These scripts are meant to be a starting point for an AEC user to automate the deployment of their industry specific maps and apps to end users.
+These scripts are meant to be a starting point for AEC users to automate the deployment of their industry specific maps and apps to end users.
 They do two things:
 1. Automatically customize and populate a new ArcGIS Online Organization for project delivery
-2. Clone Apps, Maps, and Data into the respective organizations for the AEC firm to do work and the user to access project updates
+2. Clone Apps, Maps, and Data into the respective organizations for AEC users to do work and end users to access project updates.

 ## Script Prerequisites